micmejia/bible-dump/NKJV/Acts/Acts 5.md

 Also a multitude gathered from the surrounding cities to Jerusalem, bringing sick people and those who were tormented by unclean spirits, and they were all healed. ## Imprisoned Apostles Freed

 ###### 17
-Then the high priest rose up, and all those who _were_ with him (which is the sect of the Sadducees), and they were filled with [^a]indignation,
+Then the high priest rose up, and all those who _were_ with him (which is the sect of the Sadducees), and they were filled with indignation,

 ###### 18
 and laid their hands on the apostles and put them in the common prison.